stooone/ASK21_B21/README.md

 * DONE get a decimal point into maccready display
 * DONE separate the TE calculation into a separate module
 * DONE include sim time difference in the smoothing formula
-* get waypoint elevation from X-Plane terrain probe
-* use needle acceleration to calculate needle position for smoothing
+* DEFERRED use needle acceleration to calculate needle position for smoothing
-* change smoothing to NEEDLE not the total energy calculation
+* DEFERRED change smoothing to NEEDLE not the total energy calculation
-* implement gust filter
+* DONE implement gust filter
-* update arrivale height immediately on Maccready change (not wait for 1-sec updates)
+* update arrival height immediately on Maccready change (not wait for 1-sec updates)
 * add commands
   - set STF mode
   - set TE mode